TheCarsonWest/TheCarsonWest.github.io/noted/Submission stuff/main.md

 1. Describe the overall purpose of the program

-    The purpose of the program is to provide a way to make fast and customizable notes on the web.
-The website provides users with options for the customization of the look of their page, and then provides a text box where they can put down what information they need.

      A useful part of the website is its integration with Markdown, a "programming language" that is super quick to learn and can provide really good looking pages.
 I achieved this not by doing the code myself, but by doing something that is essential to actual software development, stealing other people's code.
 In my original flowchart, I planned on doing this part myself, but I realized how slow and innefficient it would be to code this by hand, and I learned very quickly that someone had already done this exact thing.
 A project called [ShowdownJS](https://showdownjs.com/) does exactly what I need, converting markdown into HTML, and I decided to learn the documentation and then integrate it into my program.